ishitaojha/ALEXA/README.md

 Alexa Skill that invokes a Lambda function to process the identified request and returns a response to be spoken back to the user.
 <br>
 <h2> MOTIVE/OBJECTIVE </h2>

-How speech recognition works,
+How speech recognition works?

-What packages are available on PyPI; and
+What packages are available on PyPi?

-How to install and use the SpeechRecognition package—a full-featured and easy-to-use Python speech recognition library.
+How to install and use the SpeechRecognition package?

+A full-featured and easy-to-use Python speech recognition library.
 The Alexa Skills Kit SDK for Python simplifies the development of the back-end cloud service for your Alexa skill.
 A part of the Alexa Skills Kit, the SDK reduces the amount of code you need to write to process Alexa requests and responses and to handle other common skill tasks.
 A handful of packages for speech recognition exist on PyPI.
 <h5> A few of them include: </h5>